-- Cecil program requirements and elective credits applied to the TU degree: 34 credits - Total Cecil credits applied to the TU Core Curriculum to fulfill TU general education requirements: 37 credits (includes courses taken at Cecil to meet general education requirements [see Table 1] and program requirements [see Table 2] for the A.S. degree) - Maximum number of Cecil credits transferable to TU: 64
+• Cecil program requirements and elective credits applied to the TU degree: 33 credits

+- Total Cecil credits applied to the TU Core Curriculum to fulfill TU general education requirements: 37 credits (includes courses taken at Cecil to meet general education requirements [see Table 1] and program requirements [see Table 2] for the A.S. degree) - Maximum number of Cecil credits transferable to TU: 64

-While Cecil's A.S. degree in Physics is 60 credits, TU recommends that Cecil students take CHM 104 General Chemistry II and CHM 114 General Chemistry II Lab at Cecil, as this will fulfill the Biophysics major requirement of CHEM 132 General Chemistry II Lecture and CHEM 132L General Chemistry II Lab at TU.
-Cecil students who take CHM 104 and CHM 114 will transfer 61 credits into TU's degree program.
-Cecil students may transfer a maximum of 64 credits toward TU's B.S. in Biophysics degree.
-The application of these additional credits beyond the 60-credit standard, excluding Cecil students who take CHM 104 and CHM 114 and transfer in 61 credits (as noted above), will be determined by TU on an individual case-by-case basis.
+While Cecil's A.S. degree in Physics is 60 credits, Cecil students may transfer a maximum of 64 credits toward TU's B.S. degree in Interdisciplinary Physics, Computational Physics Concentration.
+The application of these additional credits beyond the 60-credit standard will be determined by TU on an individual case-by-case basis.
 If students do not adhere to the courses outlined above in Tables 1 and 2, they are not guaranteed completion of the bachelor's degree in two years.
 Refer to section 2 for specific course details and transfer planning information.